snaildos/docs/using-creatable-host.md

 You can buy creatable coins, join our discord and ask how.

 You can also mine creatable coins by convering your PC processing power to mine Creatable coins.
-If you want to mine Creatable coins, download the miner app, it works on linux, mac (m1), and Windows 7,8,8.1,10,11.
+If you want to mine Creatable coins, download the miner app, it works on linux, mac (m1), and Windows 10 and 11.
 [Follow this guide on how to get you going!](/en/snailminer)

 I mined for ~1 week now and I am happy with my progress, how can I cash out?